simonjun01/FactorSE/README.md

 # FactorSE

-This repository contains the replication code for Feng, Lan, Wang, and Zhang (*Management Science*, forthcoming),
+This repository contains the replication code for Feng, Lan, Wang, and Zhang (Management Science, Forthcoming),
 **Selecting and Testing Asset Pricing Models: A Stepwise Approach**.

 ---